ITfoxtec/FoxIDs/docs/howto-saml-2.0-context-Handler.md

-# Up-party and down-party - Connect to Context Handler with SAML 2.0
+# Connect to Context Handler with SAML 2.0
+**Both up-party and down-party**

 FoxIDs can be connected to Context Handler (Danish IdP) with a [SAML 2.0 up-party](up-party-saml-2.0.md) and [SAML 2.0 down-party](down-party-saml-2.0.md).
-Where Context Handler is either a SAML 2.0 [Identity Provider (IdP)](#configuring-context-handler-as-identity-provider-idp) or [Relying Party (RP)](#configuring-context-handler-as-relying-party-rp) and FoxIDs is acting as an SAML 2.0 Relying Party / Identity Provider.
+Where Context Handler is either a SAML 2.0 [Identity Provider (IdP)](#configuring-context-handler-as-identity-provider-idp) or [Relying Party (RP)](#configuring-context-handler-as-relying-party-rp) and FoxIDs is acting as an SAML 2.0 Relying Party or Identity Provider.

 Context Handler is a Danish Identity Provider (IdP) connecting the Danish municipalities in a common federation.
 Context Handler can be configured based on either OIOSAML 2 or OIOSAML 3.
-FoxIDs support OIOSAML 2 / OIOSAML 3, issuer naming, required certificates and it is possible to support NSIS.
+FoxIDs support both OIOSAML 2 / OIOSAML 3, issuer naming, required certificates and it is possible to support NSIS.

-NemLog-in test and production environment:
+Context Handler test and production environment:
 - The [Context Handler get started](https://digitaliseringskataloget.dk/l%C3%B8sninger/adgangsstyring-brugere).
 - The [Context Handler administration portal](https://serviceplatformen.dk/administration/)
 - The Context Handler [test application with NSIS](https://spwithnsis.eksterntest-stoettesystemerne.dk ) and [test application with out NSIS](https://spwithoutnsis.eksterntest-stoettesystemerne.dk)